lsuocean/DNN_OSBLMixing/README.md

 ## B.  Create training and testing data

 Create training/testing datasets using either observational data or numerical solutions.
 In Liang et al. [2022], we use multi-year large-eddy simulation (LES) solutions for the Ocean State Papa as training data (see Liang et al. [2022] for details).
-If you are interested in our solutions, feel free to send me an email to Dr. Jun-Hong Liang ([jliang@lsu.edu](mailto:jliang@lsu.edu)).
+If you are interested in our LES solutions, feel free to send me an email to Dr. Jun-Hong Liang ([jliang@lsu.edu](mailto:jliang@lsu.edu)).

 The datasets include
 - **ocean_train.nc**: the training dataset